 If you’re like me, and your spouse or roommates demand you keep your buddies out of sight, you’ll probably store your bin in the basement if you have one which, during periods of rainfall, will be pretty damp.
 This is a good thing!
 But if you have a dehumidifier working around the clock, keep an eye on how the desired humidity levels are affecting your worm bin.

 4. Harvest Castings and Add Bedding

 By now you’re aware of the value of vermicast or worm castings.
 The nutrient level and availability of those nutrients far surpasses that of conventional compost.
 A lesser known characteristic, however, is how well worm poop retains water, able to hold 2 to 3 times it’s own weight in moisture.
-This is wonderful in your garden or flower pots, not so much in a worm bin.
+This is wonderful in your garden or flower pots, nbut maybe not quite as helpful in a worm bin.
 It is very easy in a plastic bin to find moisture levels that can turn your bin from a healthy, pleasant smelling aerobic environment into a malodorous nightmare for your house and your worms.

 You may also choose to add more bedding (peat moss, shredded paper, coco coir) instead of – or in addition to – your worm castings harvest.

 5. Use Dry Cardboard or Newsprint to Regulate Moisture

 If you open the top of your worm bin and find condensation on the bottom side of the lid, you may be at or approaching the top end of your humidity level.
 Since I don’t care to leave the bin uncovered, I will often layer newsprint or some dry cardboard on top of the bedding, which wicks some of the moisture out of my bedding.
 It’s an inexact technique, but it may help buffer your moisture levels.